NelsonSharma/topics/README.md

 --required
 # allowed file names that can be uploaded (expects a CSV-string)
-# these are specific filenames and will override --ext
+# these are specific filenames and will override the "--ext" argument
 # default is empty-string which means no-requirement

 --maxupcount
 # max no. of files that a user can upload
+# set to [0] to disable uploads
-# default is [0] which means no-limit
+# default is [-1] which means no-limit

 --maxupsize
 # max file-size (can be in KB, MB, GB or TB) that can be uploaded